yquake2/yquake2/doc/020_installation.md

 The build dependencies can be installed with:

+* On Arch Linux based distributions: `pacman -S base-devel mesa openal curl sdl2 vulkan-headers`
-* On Debian based distributions: `apt install build-essential libgl1-mesa-dev libsdl2-dev libopenal-dev libcurl4-openssl-dev`
+* On Debian based distributions: `apt install build-essential libgl1-mesa-dev libsdl2-dev libopenal-dev libcurl4-openssl-dev
+  libvulkan-dev`
-* On FreeBSD: `pkg install gmake libGL sdl2 openal-soft curl`
+* On FreeBSD: `pkg install gmake libGL sdl2 openal-soft curl vulkan-headers`
-* On MacOS the dependencies can be installed with Homebrew (from https://brew.sh): `brew install sdl2 openal-soft`
+* On MacOS the dependencies can be installed with Homebrew (from https://brew.sh): `brew install sdl2 openal-soft vulkan-headers`

 Other distributions or platforms often have package named similar to the Debian or FreeBSD packages.